-46a State Income Tax
+47a State Income Tax

 Enter the amount of (1) Delaware state income taxes claimed in your federal itemized deductions plus (2) any taxes imposed and paid to another State that are included in your federal itemized deductions and claimed as a credit on Line 10 of this form.
-For example, if you had \$1,000 of taxes withheld in another state, but the tax liability to the other state was \$700, you should only include \$700 on Line 46a.
+For example, if you had \$1,000 of taxes withheld in another state, but the tax liability to the other state was \$700, you should only include \$700 on Line

-NOTE: Local taxes included in your federal

-itemized deductions should not be included on Line 46a.
-Also, state taxes paid to another state for which you will not claim a credit on Line 10 of your Delaware return should not be included on Line 46a.
+NOTE: Local taxes included in your federal itemized deductions should not be included on Line 47a.
+Also, state taxes paid to another state for which you will not claim a credit on Line 10 of your Delaware return should not be included on Line 47a.
+NOTE: Estimated taxes paid on real estate in